 Federal Aviation Administration (FAA), DOT.

-This action proposes to amend Class E airspace in the Corpus Christi, TX area.
-Additional controlled airspace is necessary to accommodate new Standard Instrument Approach Procedures (SIAPs) at Corpus Christi International Airport.
-The FAA is taking this action to enhance the safety and management of Instrument Flight Rules (IFR) operations at the airport.
+This action proposes to amend Class E airspace for the Corpus Christi, TX, area.
+Controlled airspace is necessary to accommodate Area Navigation (RNAV) Standard Instrument Approach Procedures (SIAPs) at Mustang Beach Airport, Port Aransas, TX; and T.P.
+McCampbell Airport, Ingleside, TX.
+Also, Class E airspace around Aransas County Airport, Rockport, TX, and San Jose Island Airport, Rockport, TX, would be incorporated into the Corpus Christi, TX, area Class E airspace.
+The Rockport, TX, designation is being removed under a separate rulemaking.
+The FAA is taking this action to enhance the safety and management of Instrument Flight Rules (IFR) aircraft operations in and around the Corpus Christi, TX, airspace area.

 Send comments on this proposal to the U.S. Department of Transportation, Docket Operations, 1200 New Jersey Avenue, SE., West Building Ground Floor, Room W12-140, Washington, DC 20590-0001.
-You must identify the docket number FAA-2010-0404/Airspace Docket No. 10-ASW-7, at the beginning of your comments.
-You may also submit comments through the Internet at http://www.regulations.gov.
+You must identify the docket number FAA-2008-0987/Airspace Docket No. 08-ASW-19, at the beginning of your comments.
+You may also submit comments on the Internet at http://www.regulations.gov.
 You may review the public docket containing the proposal, any comments received, and any final disposition in person in the Dockets Office between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
-The Docket Office (telephone 1-800-647-5527), is on the ground floor of the building at the above address.Start Further Info
+The Docket Office (telephone 1-800-647-5527) is on the ground floor of the building at the above address.Start Further Info

 FOR FURTHER INFORMATION CONTACT: